dfilppi/onap-cookbook/README.md

 }
 ```

 Note that in the body, you will have to edit the `key_pair_name` to be an existing key pair.
 The `vfModuleName` represents the deployment name.
+If you wish to build the war yourself using the Beijing distribution, I've included the changed projects in the `src` directory: `cloudify_client`, `mso-adapter-utils`, and `mso-vnf-adapter`.